Yay, if you've made it here, then it already means that you are interested in working for NDAS and helping to change lives.

 Employee Assistance programme offered free to all staff and volunteers.

-Refuge Support Worker (out of hours)
+Refuge Support Worker (Bank Staff)

 Essential candidate criteria includes:

 2 years’ experience of working in a supportive role with vulnerable families and/or children, or equivalent

 Clear understanding and awareness of domestic abuse and the impact on victims

 Clear understanding of alcohol and drug addiction issues

 To work as part of the team to ensure the effective running of the refuge and providing appropriate support to service users who have substance/alcohol misuse issues.

 Delivering advice and information related to domestic abuse.

 Undertaking telephone assessments of applicants for the organisations refuge accommodation, outreach and groups work.